Return to the search form Return to your search results

 Students are also encouraged to complete the Health Preparation Guide for International Travelform with their medical practitioner.
 This document is intended to help you plan for your medical needs abroad.
 Please DO NOT turn this form in to UI Study Abroad.

-You are required to complete the International Programs ICON course “Education Abroad Pre-Departure Orientation” prior to departure.
+You are required to complete the International Programs online “Education Abroad Pre-Departure Orientation” course distributed through ICON prior to departure.
 This orientation is mandatory for all students going abroad under the auspices of the University of Iowa.
-It covers many practical matters about living overseas, such as health and safety, communication, money, goals, and much more.
+It covers many practical matters about living overseas, such as health and safety, communication, money, goals and much more.
 You will be enrolled in this course by International Programs and an email will be sent to you once enrolled.
-If you have questions, you can email safety-abroad@uiowa.edu.
+If you have any questions you can email safety-abroad@uiowa.edu.